rmusser01/Infosec_Reference/Draft/Interesting Things Useful stuff.md

 [More on Using Bash's Built-in /dev/tcp File (TCP/IP)](http://www.linuxjournal.com/content/more-using-bashs-built-devtcp-file-tcpip More on Using Bash's Built-in /dev/tcp File (TCP/IP))

-[Chinaís Great Cannon](https://citizenlab.org/2015/04/chinas-great-cannon/) * This post describes our analysis of Chinaís ìGreat Cannon,î our term for an attack tool that we identify as separate from, but co-located with, the Great Firewall of China.
+[China‚Äôs Great Cannon](https://citizenlab.org/2015/04/chinas-great-cannon/) * This post describes our analysis of China‚Äôs ‚ÄúGreat Cannon,‚Äù our term for an attack tool that we identify as separate from, but co-located with, the Great Firewall of China.
 The first known usage of the Great Cannon is in the recent large-scale novel DDoS attack on both GitHub and servers used by GreatFire.org.

 [Exploiting Android Users for Fun and Profit](http://www.codeword.xyz/2015/08/09/exploiting-android-users-for-fun-and-profit/)